dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

         The format of the output trace file.
 The default value is nettrace.

     --show-child-io
-        When specified, when collecting data from a child process give all control of io to the launched process.
+        Shows the input and output streams of a launched child process in the current console.

     Examples: